openshift-labs/learn-katacoda/ansibleop/ansible-operator-overview/step1.md

 ## What is an Ansible Operator?

-Collection of building blocks from Operator SDK that enables Ansible to handle the reconciliation logic for an Operator.
+A collection of building blocks from Operator SDK that enables Ansible to handle the reconciliation logic for an Operator.

 ## Included in Operator Framework